10 tips for owning multiple businesses

 When you’re ready to take the next step in your entrepreneurial journey, you might consider opening another business.
-Having multiple companies can provide additional streams of income and diversify your portfolio.
+Having more than one business can provide additional streams of income and diversify your portfolio.
 But remember: Creating a new company takes careful planning to ensure it’s a fruitful venture.

-Whether you’re opening a side venture in addition to your main company or creating a brand-new organization, here are some tips for how to own and manage multiple businesses successfully.
+Whether you’re opening a side business in addition to your main company or creating a brand-new organization, here are some tips for how to own and manage multiple businesses successfully.

 What you’ll learn: